lizthree/tidy-data-course-project/code_book.md

 # Code Book

+## Contents of Code Book

-This code book summarizes the data fields and measurements in `tidy.txt`.
+This code book provides the details about data fields and measurements in `tidy.txt`.

 ## Identifiers

 * `subject` - The ID of the test subject
-* `activity` - The ID of activity performed while measurements were taken
-* `activity_desc` - The type of activity performed while measurements were taken
+* `activity_label` - The type of activity performed while measurements were taken

 ## Measurements
 *`tBodyAcc-mean-X`